Nadolina/Rapid-curation-2.0/README.md

 2. Why aren't my unlocalized (unloc) sequences being named correctly?

 > a.
 I (at this time) configured the pipeline to process unlocs placed at the end of their respective chromosome assignments.
 Processing unlocs placed at the beginning of the painted chromosome is more complicated, but is possible - time permitting I will go back and modify this in the future.
-For now ***place all unlocs at the right end of their painted chromosome***.
+For now ***place all unlocs at the right end of their painted chromosome***. <br>
 > b.
 The unlocs also have to be painted.
 Double check to make sure they have been painted along with their assigned chromosome.